denten-books/plain-text/0-chapter.md

 systems "applications" for example?
 The application of what to what?
 Other metaphors are hidden: like the flows of the liquid crystal behind the ubiquitous acronym of "LCD".
 Yet other metaphors are veiled in the vocabulary of literary theory.
-The very notion of the formalist "literary device," for example, when understood literally, points to a mechanism (a gadget) for textual production.
+The very notion of the formalist "literary device," for example, when understood literally, points to a mechanism (a gadget) for textual dissemination.

 The reciprocal motion to such purposeful defamiliarization passes through a series of case studies.
 The function of a case study in an engineer's